 If your child is deaf or hard of hearing (DHH), the sooner he or she is diagnosed, the better.
 Early intervention will provide you with the most treatment options for your child.
-Being able to hear and having good access to sound is critical to your child’s overall development, especially if you want your child to be able to listen and talk.

 Path to improved health